amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

         legendPosition = 'right',
          encircle = T )

-  screeplot(p, axisLabSize = 18, titleLabSize = 22) ## this plot shows how much variation in the data is explained by which PC component. pairsplot(p) ## draw various combinations of the PCA plot
+  screeplot(p, axisLabSize = 18, titleLabSize = 22) ## This plot shows how much variation in the data is explained by which PC component. pairsplot(p) ## draw various combinations of the PCA plot
 ```